abhiiyer/ERA1/Session-10/README.md

 ## Model

 The model used for CIFAR-10 classification is ResNet (Residual Neural Network).
 ResNet is a deep convolutional neural network architecture that is known for its ability to train very deep networks by using skip connections or residual connections.
 The ResNet model used in this project has a total of 18 convolutional layers, including residual blocks with two convolutional layers each.
-It also includes batch normalization and ReLU activation functions after each convolutional layer.
+It also includes batch normalization and ReLU activation functions after each convolutional layer. **The model is defined in the `model.py` file.**

+## Dependencies

+The code requires the following dependencies:

+- PyTorch: The deep learning library used for building and training the model.
+- Torchvision: A PyTorch package that provides datasets and transforms for computer vision tasks.
+- Matplotlib: A plotting library used for visualizing loss and accuracy curves.
+- NumPy: A library for numerical computing.
+- PIL: The Python Imaging Library used for image processing.

 ## Data Augmentation